Pickleball is Picking up Speed in the Greater Louisville Area

 If the game of pickleball were a contagious disease, Louisville would be in the midst of an epidemic.

-All across the city, people are finding new places to play the country’s fastest-growing sport, and flocking to them.
+All across the city, people are looking for Pickleball court near me to play the country’s fastest-growing sport, and flocking to them.

 In July, 16 new public courts replaced tennis courts at E.P.
 “Tom” Sawyer State Park in eastern Jefferson County, attracting dozens of players at all daylight hours.
 At peak times, the facility is packed with players, four to a court, with more people waiting their turn.